madebygps/7-day-youtube-starterkit/day2/README.md

 - **Time commitment:** You'll need about 2-3 hours for this.

-- **Tools you'll need:** The same notes you used in the first day.
+- **Tools you'll need:** The notes you made in the first day.

 ## Goal of this Day

 Write a script for you video.
-Make sure it sounds like you and covers what you want to cover.
+Make sure it sounds like you and covers what you outlined.

 ## Steps